clarkcb/xsearch/README.md

   and especially that is is quite a bit faster than the Go version, even without me having done any performance optimizations (concurrency, etc.).

-* __gosearch__ - This is the second fastest version.
-Frankly, I expected it to be the fastest, given the fact that it is natively compiled and also the fact that I added concurrency.
+* __gosearch__ - This version is also very fast, but I expected it to be the fastest, given that it is natively compiled but also that I added concurrency.
   In fact, it's the only language version that I have added concurrency to (so far), mainly because channels make it easy.
 Also, the available standard library packages made it fairly easy to implement some of the more advanced features, like archive file searching.

 * __scalasearch__ - I first wrote this version when I wanted to learn Scala and was looking at a possible Scala development opportunity.
 I did end up working